-Primitive Camping in Sky Meadows State Park
+Sky Meadows State Park

+The visitor’s center provides ample information about the farm’s history and remaining structures including the antebellum Timberlake farmstead, several barns, cottages, and the Federal-style Mount Bleak Mansion.
 Mt.
 Bleak-Sky Farm is a registered historic district within the park.
-The visitor’s center provides ample information about the farm’s history and remaining structures including the antebellum Timberlake farmstead, several barns, cottages, and the Federal-style Mount Bleak Mansion.

 In the past, they provided carts to aid guests in transporting their gear, however, they have stopped this service in order to encourage bringing in only food and items which are absolutely necessary.

 We decided on (and highly recommend should you visit) campsite #10 which is situated on a hillside.
 Following a private trail winding through the wooded area, we arrived at our spot for the night.
 The camp is terraced along the hill in three sections: the lower terrace is a flattened surface for pitching our tent, the second level is a picnic table area, and the top level overlooking the whole private campsite is a fire ring.
 Standing at the very top, I felt like a princess in an enchanted castle with this entire woodland kingdom to ourselves!